-The backward IT is the dominant mode for most of the conventional RFID applications, which have asymmetric data traffics, e.g., a low-rate command through the forward IT and a high-rate information-bearing data through the backward IT.
-However, the forward and backward IT are equally important for future IoT applications, which require peer-to-peer network architecture and symmetric communication links between the massive number of devices.
+The backward information transmission is the dominant mode for most of the conventional RFID applications, which have asymmetric data traffics, e.g., a low-rate command through the forward information transmission and a high-rate information-bearing data through the backward information transmission.
+However, the forward and backward information transmission are equally important for future IoT applications, which require peer-to-peer network architecture and symmetric communication links between the massive number of devices.